Cauchy momentum equation: Main equation

-where j is the momentum density at a given space-time point, F is the flux associated to the momentum density, and s contains all of the body forces per unit volume.
+where j is the momentum density at a given space-time point, F is the flux associated to the momentum density, and f contains all of the body forces per unit volume.

 Differential derivation

 Let us start with the generalized momentum conservation principle which can be written as follows: "The change in system momentum is proportional to the resulting force acting on this system".
 It is expressed by the formula: